 100 3D Shapes / Graphic designs for Adobe ® Photoshop ® CC 2015 CS4 CS3 CS2 CS6 CS5 Elements etc

-100 3D shapes for Photoshop CC CS4 CS3 CS2 CS6 CS5 14 13 12 Elements 7 6 2014 etc includes boxes, rough cubes, thin cubes, rough, distorted, hollow cube, textured cubes, embossed, perspective and others.
+Set includes boxes, 3D shapes rough cubes, thin cubes, rough, distorted, hollow cube, textured cubes, embossed, perspective and others.

 Commercial (CU4CU) use, all royalty free, use them to create logos, books, adverts, documentation, leaflets, hats, t-shirts, carpets, advertising, scrap booking items for sale on zazzle.com etc. All the artworks included in the set are by this site, graphicxtras.com / Andrew Buckle.

-CSH format - load by double clicking the file or via the presets panel or you can drag them into the app and they can then be loaded for instant use.
+They are in CSH format - load by double clicking the file or via the presets panel or you can drag them into the app and they can then be loaded for instant use.

-The cube / 3D Photoshop shapes can be combined in millions of different ways to create even more amazing and unique graphics - you can re-color them, add effects, use as brushes, add additional items, tweak them, warp, blend and combine, export for use in other apps and much more.
+They can be combined in millions of different ways to create even more amazing and unique graphics - you can re-color them, add effects, use as brushes, add additional items, tweak them, warp, blend and combine, export for use in other apps and much more.
 They are all vectors for any size of work so you can use them for really small works as well as medium and super large posters and more.

-On buying the 3D shapes set you are sent a download link to a zip file containing the CSH set along with documentation giving details about the installation as well as basic use in Adobe PS and elements + gallery + serial
+On buying the 3D shapes set you are sent a download link to a zip file containing the CSH set along with documentation giving details about the installation as well as basic use in Adobe ® Photoshop ® and elements + gallery + serial

-100 Mixed extruded items for Adobe ® PS CC CS6 2015 CS4 etc, Paint Shop Pro GIMP and others.
+100 Mixed 3D Shapes / extruded items for Adobe ® PS CC CS6 2015 CS4 etc, Paint Shop Pro GIMP and others.